Goli-SF/python_101_humanities/episodes/01_analyze_tabular_data.md

 new libraries in your own code.

 :::: hint
-To understand how the `histogram` function from the `plotly.express` module functions, check out the documentation of plotly.express.histogram [here](https://plotly.github.io/plotly.py-docs/generated/plotly.express.histogram.html).
+To understand how the `histogram` function from the `plotly.express` module works, check out the documentation of `plotly.express.histogram` [here](https://plotly.github.io/plotly.py-docs/generated/plotly.express.histogram.html).
 ::::